-$^2$ Until that date, the reception fee for private and commercial reception will be charged in accordance with the previous law (Art.
+- 2 Until that date, the reception fee for private and commercial reception will be charged in accordance with the previous law (Art.
 68-70 and Art.
 101 para.
-1 of the Federal Act of 24 March 2006 on Radio and Television).

-The use of the revenue from the reception fee is governed by the provisions of the new law on the radio and television fee.

-The Federal Council shall regulate the transition to the new fee system.
-It may in particular provide that funds available from the reception fee are transferred to the new system, and decide which authorities continue ongoing first instance proceedings.

-It may decide on an assessment period for the first period of the corporate fee that differs from that in Article 70 paragraph 1.
+1 of the Federal Act of 24 March 2006125 on Radio and Television). - 3 The use of the revenue from the reception fee is governed by the provisions of the new law on the radio and television fee. - 4 The Federal Council shall regulate the transition to the new fee system.
+It may in particular provide that funds available from the reception fee are transferred to the new system, and decide which authorities continue ongoing first instance proceedings. - 5 It may decide on an assessment period for the first period of the corporate fee that differs from that in Article 70 paragraph 1.

-Art. $109c^{119}$ Private households with no means of reception
+Art. $109c^{126}$ Private households with no means of reception

-Members of a private household in which no device suitable for receiving radio or television programme services is available or in operation shall be exempted from the paying the free for one fee period.

-The Federal Council shall regulate which categories of device are deemed suitable for receiving programme services.

-OFCOM may enter the rooms or premises of a household exempted under paragraph 1 in order to verify whether the requirements for the exemption are being met.

-Any person exempted from the fee in terms of paragraph 1 who obtains or begins to operate a device suitable for receiving programme services in the household before expiry of the fee period must notify the collection agency of this in advance.
+- 1 Members of a private household in which no device suitable for receiving radio or television programme services is available or in operation shall be exempted from the paying the free for one fee period. - 2 The Federal Council shall regulate which categories of device are deemed suitable for receiving programme services. - 3 OFCOM may enter the rooms or premises of a household exempted under paragraph 1 in order to verify whether the requirements for the exemption are being met. - 4 Any person exempted from the fee in terms of paragraph 1 who obtains or begins to operate a device suitable for receiving programme services in the household before expiry of the fee period must notify the collection agency of this in advance. - 5 Any person who belongs to a household exempted from the fee in terms of paragraph 1 in which a device suitable for receiving programme services in the household is available or in operation without notice thereof being given to the collection agency in advance in accordance with paragraph 4 shall be liable to a fine not exceeding 5000 francs. - 6 The collection agency shall provide OFCOM with online access to the personal data required for prosecuting persons in accordance with paragraph 5.
+The Federal Council may issue provisions on the extent of this data, access to the data, authorisation for processing, retention and data security. - 7 Exemptions from the fee expire five years from the date from which the fee is charged in accordance Article 109b paragraph 1.

-&lt;sup>117 Inserted by No I of the Federal Act of 26 Sept.
+124 Inserted by No I of the Federal Act of 26 Sept.
 2014, in force since 1 July 2016 (AS 2016 2131; BBI 2013 4975).